sidi34308/AI-summarizer/README.md

 - Save summarized articles for later reference
 - View history of summarized articles
 - Responsive design for mobile and desktop

-## Getting Started
-To get started with the project, follow these steps:

-1. Clone the repository: